 - If there were withholding issues related to payroll if he hired people in California

-Matters of franchise and corporate income tax were handled by an unrelated third party.
+Matters of the franchise and corporate income tax were handled by an unrelated third party.

 State sales or use tax responsibilities are complex and vary based on a variety of things: